Polo Fields: History

 The Polo Fields was also the home field for San Francisco-based rugby clubs in the Northern California Rugby Football Union from the 1960s through the early 1990s.
 It was the site of the Golden Gate Rugby Tournament, held in April, during this time.

 Tenants

-Cycling, soccer and cross country running events are frequently held on the Polo Fields all year long.
+Cycling, soccer, cross country running and ultimate frisbee events are frequently held on the Polo Fields all year long.
 The annual Outside Lands Music and Arts Festival is held on the Polo Fields each August.
 From 1986 to 2009, the annual Bay to Breakers footrace held its post-race event, Footstock, at the Polo Fields each May.

-Cycling Track
+Cycling track

 The historic cycling track at the Polo Fields was a 1 kilometer long paved track used by cyclists for training and events.
 The cycling track was a centerpoint of bicycle racing from the 1930s through the 1950s.

 The local group Friends of the Polo Field was recently formed to restore the cycling track to the original condition when it was created.